What is critique?

 - In summary, you want to assess if the work is successful.

 West, Anne.
 (2011).
 Mapping the Intelligence of Artistic Work: An Explorative Guide to Making, Thinking, and Writing, Moth Press, available from Moth Press.

-This handout is based, in part, on handouts by Seth Milliken, Northeastern University; and Daniel Goodwin, SUNY Albany.
+This handout is based partly on handouts by Seth Mulliken, Northeastern University, and Daniel Goodwin, SUNY Albany.
 This page has received periodic updates based on student feedback.
 Photo by Christina Morillo, co-founder of We are Women of Color in Tech.